revgizmo/zoomstudentengagement_cursor/PR_REVIEW_PROMPT_GENERATOR_OPTIMIZED.md

-# PR Review Prompt Generator - Optimized Version
+# AI-Assisted PR Review System (Optimized)

+> **Usage Note**: This system is available for complex PRs or team reviews.
+For most PRs, use the lightweight review process documented in [CONTRIBUTING.md](CONTRIBUTING.md#pull-request-review).

 **This document guides AI agents to create focused PR review prompts that balance evaluation with project goals (CRAN readiness, privacy-first, quality standards).**